Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 Like, imagine tree fractal UIs on javascript (the p5js library).
 Wouldn't that be a cool way to learn about maths?
 Recursiveness, fractions, etc. And that's how you'd use it.

 Instead of it being some arbitrary concept that has no use, it's now a tool you used to solve a problem to get this really cool result!

+As a 'maths person', I didn't like art in primary school.
+In hindsight, I didn't like the way art was taught, and how we had to follow all these rules and weird colouring mechanics.
+Eventually, I realised the truth (other than math = art, because it is); A high-end skill ceiling for art is the ability to represent any image that you can conjure up in your imagination. **Any image**. **Can be**. **Created**.
+If you can visualise it, you can theoretically draw it.